On The Mean Field Games System With the Lateral Cauchy Data via Carleman Estimates: Introduction

 \textbf{Remarks 1.1}:

-\begin{enumerate} \item \emph{The minimal smoothness assumptions are of a low priority in the theory of Ill-Posed and Inverse Problems, see, e.g. \cite{Nov1,Nov2}, \cite[ Theorem 4.1]{Rom2}.
-Similarly, we are not concerned about these assumptions in the current paper, so as in \cite{KA,KMFG}.
+\begin{enumerate} \item \emph{The minimal smoothness assumptions are of a low priority in the theory of Ill-Posed and Inverse Problems, see, e.g. \cite{Nov1,Nov2}, \cite[ Theorem 4.1]{Rom}.
+Similarly, we are not concerned about these assumptions in the current paper.
 Indeed, nonlinear ill-posed and inverse problems are quite challenging ones in their own rights.
-Thus, it makes sense to obtain, on the first stage of research, at least results for sufficiently smooth functions.
-And then to decrease the required smoothness on the second stage. }
+Thus, it makes sense to obtain, at least on the first stage of the research, results for sufficiently smooth functions.
+And then to decrease the required smoothness on the second stage of research. }

-\item \emph{A similar statement is true with the reference to our assumption below that the domain of our interest }$\Omega $\emph{\ is a rectangular prism.
-We use this assumption on the first stage of our research of the problem considered in this paper: to simplify the presentation.
-Note that this assumption is true in the above discussed 1d case.
-More complicated domains might be considered in the future research in this direction. } \end{enumerate}
+\item \emph{A similar statement is true with the reference to our assumption in section 2 that the domain of our interest }$\Omega $\emph{\ is a rectangular prism.
+We use this assumption on the first stage of our research of the problem of this paper: to simplify the presentation.
+More general domains might be considered in the future research in this direction. } \end{enumerate}

-All functions considered below are real valued ones.
-Below the number $ \alpha >0.$ In section 2 we state the problem, which we address here.
-Section 3 is devoted to the proofs of two above mentioned new Carleman estimates.
-In section 4 we prove the H\"{o}lder stability estimate and uniqueness for the problem formulated in section 2.
+This paper is organized as follows.
+In section 2 we state the problem of our interest here.
+In section 3 we present two forms of the kernel $K\left( x,y\right) $ in (\ref{1.5}) we work with.
+In section 4 we formulate two Carleman estimates we work with and prove one of them.
+The proof of the second one is very similar and is, therefore, omitted here.
+In section 5 we prove our main results proclaimed above: two H\"{o}lder stability estimates for two slightly different cases.
+All functions below are real valued ones.